Category: Herring Chamber Ensemble – Soprano / Alto

 Laura Ritter, soprano

 Originally from Morristown, Tennessee, Laura has been a collegiate choral conductor for 28 years, serving as Department Head of Music and Theatre at Walters State Community College.
-She is currently on the faculty of Clemson University, where she directs the Women’s Choir and accompanies voice and instrumental students.
+She is currently on the faculty of Anderson University, where she directs the Women’s Choir and AU Choir.
 Laura is a graduate of Furman University with a degree in music education and earned her master’s degree in choral conducting at the University of Illinois.

 Read More